ccw-ide/ccw-plugin-zoom/README.md

 ## Usage

-- Use 'Alt+U Z' for increasing the fonts size (Zooming)
+- Use 'Cmd++' on OS X, 'Ctrl++' on Windows/Linux for increasing the fonts size (Zooming)
-- Use 'Alt+U U' for decreasing the fonts size (Unzooming)
+- Use 'Cmd+-' on OS X, 'Ctrl+-' on Windows/Linux for decreasing the fonts size (Unzooming)

 ## License